cyberma-net/laravel-layer-frame/README.md

 ### Repositories

 Connects Model Map, Data Mapper and Model Factory, maps model to a raw array that is sent to the SQL queries.
+Repository requires DBMapper, DBStorage and ModelFactory to work.

-### Data Mappers
+### DBStorage
-DataMapper is a layer that knows how to communicate with SQL.
+DBStorageis a layer that knows how to communicate with SQL.
 It contains a few standard queries and provides interface for any custom queries.
+Its input should contain an object of columns and data.
+The returned value is raw data ready for mapping.

 ### SQL Database

 ## Objects

-### Input Maps
+### API Maps and mappers

+In the controller, the data in the form of models or array of models need to mapped to raw data convertable to a json.
+This can contain any custom mapping if needed.

 ### Models